1. Home

 # cd /var/www/html/repos; dpkg-scanpackages . /dev/null | gzip -9c > Packages.gz

-At this point the newly created repository is functional.
+At this point, the newly created repository is functional.

-Add repo to clients
+Add Repo to Clients

 You can now add the repository to /etc/apt/sources.list on systems where you want to use the new repository.

-Add the following to the sources.list file, note that the IP 10.141.255.254 should change to the DNS name or IP of the server that will be reachable by the server you are adding the repository to.
+NOTE: The IP 10.141.255.254 should change to the DNS name or IP of the server that will be reachable by the server you are adding the repository to.
 You will need to run apt update afterwards.

 # cm-chroot-sw-img /cm/images/<image name>

-Note: The source format expects a Packages.gz file to exist at the path specified.
+NOTE: The source format expects a Packages.gz file to exist at the path specified.
 Some paths from the ISO already include a Packages.gz that can be used if desired, for example:

 You should now be able to use your new repository to install packages.